phatnguyen975/dotfiles/README.md

 ## ✨ Neovim

-Neovim is my primary editor and it's setup is designed to be:
+Neovim is my primary editor and its setup is designed to be:

 - Minimal but powerful
 - Keyboard-driven